terraform-ibm-modules/terraform-ibm-observability-agents/examples/logs-agent/README.md

 - A new resource group, if an existing one is not passed in.
 - A basic VPC.
 - An IBM Cloud Object Storage instance.
-- A Red Hat OpenShift Container Platform VPC cluster.
+- A Red Hat OpenShift Container Platform VPC cluster or a Kubernetes cluster.
 - A Trusted Profile.
-- A IBM Cloud Logs Instance.
+- An IBM Cloud Logs instance
 - A Virtual Private Endpoint.
 - Logs agents.